dark-multicraft/scheme-convertor/README.md

-it can be used on minetest but i think there is better way to implement 3D model in block onto minetest just copy the list of command it give you in a command block (of mesecon)
+it can be used on minetest but i think there is better way to implement 3D model in block onto minetest just copy the list of command it give you in a command block (of mesecon) do //1 and //2 where ever you want on the map (will be where the thing generate) and activate the command block !

 ## TODO:
 add an interface and make it usable by everyone: